How Long Does Ativan® Stay in Your System?

 The relationship between the amounts of Ativan® consumed and how long it stays within one’s bloodstream is pretty straightforward.
 As dosages exceed their usual standards, they naturally require more processing periods before being eliminated by our bodies – generally needing twice as much time to be cleared.

-Depending on the amount of Ativan® taken, it can stay on average in your body from 24 to 72 hours.
+Depending on the amount of Ativan® taken, it can stay on average in your blood for 3 days after consumption.

 Frequency of Use